 The landscape evolution modelling approach (review article, see Tucker & Hancock, 2010) we introduce here is to create spatially differentiated modeling data of soil parent material properties.
-To make things clear it is not designed to explain the shape of a landscape as universal and comprehensive as Perron et al. (2012) did when he simulated the form of an entire landscape with its feathered valley networks.
-In this approach we're looking into the recent past and start from an existing landscape to predict the properties of soil parent materials by simulating a set of processes involved.
+To make things clear it is not designed to explain the shape of a landscape as universal and comprehensive as Perron et al. (2012) did.
+In this approach here we're looking into the recent past (and hopefully soon into the nearest future) to predict the properties of soil parent materials by simulating a set of processes involved.

-Spatio-temporal modeling of these first-order processes of regolith-formation in SaLEM makes use of known physical relationships if possible.
+Spatio-temporal modeling of these first-order processes of regolith-formation in SaLEM makes use of known physical

+- 5 relationships if possible.
 When there is no data available for calculation of process variables the modeling relies on parameterizations.
 For instance data of climate variables are used for weathering equations; the weathering resistance of different rock layers instead is parameterized by rank data from Gehrt (2008).
-Another example is the assumption about the spatial pattern of loess accumulation rate, which is composed out of a DEM-derived index and the in situ loess accumulation rate determined by Frechen et al. (2003).
-In later phases of expansion of the model, these parameterizations might be substituted by measured data or data from other sources.
+Another example is the assumption about the spatial distribution of loess accumulation rate, which is composed out of a DEM-derived index and the in situ loess accumulation rate determined by Frechen et al. (2003).
+In later phases of expansion of the model, these parameterizations - 10 might be substituted by measured data or data from other sources.